azsk/DevOpsKit-docs/00a-Setup/Readme.md

 ```

 Note: You may need to use `-AllowClobber` and `-Force` options with the Install-Module command
-above if you have a different version of AzureRM installed on your machine.
+above if you have a different version of AzureRM modules installed on your machine.
-AzSK depends on a specific version of AzureRM and installs that during the installation above.
+AzSK depends on specific version of different AzureRM service modules and installs that during the installation above.
+Run command 'Find-Module AzSK -includedependencies' to see all dependencies.

 ------------------------------------------------
 ### Backward compatibility